Top of Foot Pain — How A Chiropodist Can Help

 Stretching of the calf muscle is also very helpful.
 Oral anti-inflammatory medications can help.
 When these measures do not work, custom orthotics are the next step.
 Properly designed orthotics can correct the alignment of the foot, thus taking the stress off of the inflamed tendons.

-More generalized pain on the top of the foot with swelling may be caused by degenerative arthritis.
-This is seen in people with flatfeet or a slowly collapsing arch.
+More generalized pain on the top of the foot along with swelling may be caused by degenerative arthritis.
+This is seen in people with flat feet or a slowly collapsing arch.

 Another area of degenerative arthritis that causes pain on the top of the foot is in the area of the big toe joint.
 When the big toe joint does not work properly over time it causes pain in the joint when walking.
-Jamming of the joint can also cause bony spurrs to form on the top of the foot.
-Pressure the shoes in this area alone can cause pain.
-Treatment for these conditions consists of taking oral anti-inflammatory medications and functional foot orthotics.
-Surgery can be an option for the degenerative arthritis about the big toe joint but tends to be of limited value for the area of the mid foot.
+Jamming of the joint can also cause bony spurs to form on the top of the foot.

 Sinus Tarsi Syndrome